Closed-loop solvability of delayed control problems: A stochastic Volterra system approach: The closed-loop solvability of Problem (P)

 For example, in \cite{Delfour-1986, Delfour-Mitter-1972, Meng-Shi-Yong-2023, Meng-Shi-Zhang-Zhao-2025}, they transformed the original delayed systems into infinite-dimensional evolution control systems without delay.
 However, in some cases they had to treat the unbounded control operator which would bring essential difficulties.
 More importantly, it seems quite complex to transform the obtained operator-valued Riccati equation into the (finite dimensional) matrix-valued case.

-In contrast, in the current paper we put $(x(\cd),y(\cd),z(\cd))$ together to construct a new state $X(\cd)$ and then transform the original system equivalently to a controlled SVIE.
+While in this paper, we put $(x(\cd),y(\cd),z(\cd))$ together to construct a new state $X(\cd)$ and then transform the original system equivalently to a controlled SVIE.
 Similar procedure also appeared in \cite{Meng-Shi-Wang-Zhang-2023}.
 On the one hand, this helps us to utilize the developed LQ theory for SVIEs in \cite{Hamaguchi-Wang-2024-II}.
 On the other hand, the advantage lies in that $X(\cd)$ is still finite dimensional which helps us to bypass the complicated operator language.

-Moreover, by our approach there is no need to face the challenge of decoupling the forward delayed system and the backward anticipated system.
+Another approach to addressing delayed problems is direct decoupling the forward delayed systems and the backward anticipated systems.
+However, this method requires the application of It\^o formula for delayed processes, which constitutes the essential difficulty of delayed problems.
+In contrast, the method proposed in this paper does not need to tackle such a challenge.

 We point out that the transformation to Volterra systems also appeared in e.g. \cite{Huang-Li-Wang-2016, Lee-You-1990} via the constant variation formula.
-Nevertheless, it is not clear whether such an approach still works when the diffusion term in \rf{state} contains the pointwise state delays and distributed state delays. \er
+Nevertheless, it is not clear whether such an approach still works when the diffusion term in \rf{state} contains the pointwise state delay and distributed state delay. \er